 About the Author

 Jon Cartlidge, Battelle Commercial Sales Director, is responsible for growing Battelle’s contract research business throughout the energy sector.
 In addition to ethanol and other renewable fuel producers, Jon has developed relationships with carbon capture technology providers as well as financial institutions.
-By doing so, Jon hopes that Battelle can contribute to the success of as many CCUS projects as possible.
+By doing so, Jon hopes that Battelle can contribute to the success of as many CCS projects as possible.